Riccorl/golden-retriever/README.md

 ### Training

 Here a simple example on how to train a DPR-like Retriever on the NQ dataset.
-First download the dataset from (DPR)[].
+First download the dataset from [DPR](https://github.com/facebookresearch/DPR?tab=readme-ov-file#retriever-input-data-format).
 The run the following code:

 ```python
 from goldenretriever.trainer import Trainer